TimCares/MasterThesis/docs/thesis/theoretical_foundation/multimodal_models.typ

 Multimodal models are characterized by their ability to process multiple modalities, such as text, images, audio, or video, within a single model.
 The motivation behind these models lies in the idea that models should be able to understand real-world concepts in a way similar to humans.
-Humans can express the same concept across different modalities, for example, “a cat” can be represented in text, image, or audio, and regardless of how the concept is expressed, the interpretation and understanding remains the same.
+Humans can express the same concept across different modalities, “a cat”, for example, can be represented in text, image, or audio, and regardless of how the concept is expressed, the interpretation and understanding remains the same.

-Please note that since our focus is on vision-language models, all further explanations will be based on the alignment of vision and language.
+Please note that since our focus is on vision-language models, all further explanations will be based on the multimodality in the context of vision and language.

 In the context of Deep Learning, this means that the representations of a concept should be the same (or at least close to each other), no matter if is expressed through text or image, which is also called alignment.